-Most players glide through them but others, like Loic Remy at Liverpool, see their dream moves shattered.
-FFT finds out why...
+Most players glide through them but others, like Neven Subotic at Middlesbrough, can see their moves put in doubt.
+FFT finds out why

 Think a medical is a foregone conclusion?
 Think again.
-As we've seen only this summer, a move isn't done until a player has passed a club's rigorous check-up with flying colours.
+As we've seen again this summer, a move isn't done until a player has passed a club's rigorous check-up with flying colours.

 To find out more, FourFourTwo got the lowdown from Blackburn's Head of Sports Medicine Dave Fevre, formerly of Manchester United and Great Britain Rugby League, and a member of the Football Medical Association.

 “I liken it to when you go out and buy a second-hand car – you can take a risk on it being OK based on what you see, or if you’re wise you'll invest after having an inspection from experts like the AA.
 When you look at the amount of money paid for players it’s really in the club’s benefit to ensure to the best of your ability that what you’re getting is in good working order.

 “But just as every footballer is different, so too is every football medical.
 The requirements of the club, the brief from the manager, the age, position, medical and injury history of the player – all of these variables will change every time.

 - Demba Ba: The Senegalese hitman failed a medical at Stoke in January 2011 (not for the first time), before joining West Ham for an undisclosed fee based on appearances.

 - Leroy Fer: Swansea's Dutch powerhouse was supposed to pitch up at Everton in January 2013, only for his medical to reveal a long-term knee injury.

 - Ruud van Nistelrooy: The free-scoring striker had his dream move to Manchester United twice put on hold after knee ligament damage in 2001.